Mohamed-Abdelfattah/Nextjs-tutorial-Meetups/README.md

 # React Meetups

-My Impelementation of a code-along tutorial that was part of [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course on Udemy, the app was built with Next.js including server side rendering and api node to a Mongo database.
+My implementation of a code-along tutorial that was part of [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course on Udemy, the app was built with Next.js including server side rendering and api node to a Mongo database.

 The app enables anyone to see the meetups or add a new ones.

 ## Notes

-The project was meant to be a demonestration/practice/application for the usage of the Next.js and therefore the current data are dummy ones.
+The project was meant to be a demonstration/practice/application for the usage of the Next.js, and therefore the current data are dummy ones.

 ## Usage